yosrahelal/paladin/kata/internal/commsbus/README.md

  - `option go_package = "pkg/proto/plugin";`
  - `option go_package = "pkg/proto/transport";`

+NOTE:  techically, any protobuf message can be sent through the commsbus and across the gRPC interface ( even primitive types can be sent if wrapped e.g. using `google.golang.org/protobuf/types/known/wrapperspb`).
+However, following a convention as above to define and document all message types is stongly encouraged and Paladin maintainers should reject any PRs where this convention is not followed.

 ## Sending messages
 #### When sending over the internal comms bus golang function call
 Construct the body as any you would for any golang object, using the go types that were genenerated from the `.proto` files and then assign that object to the `Body` field of the message.